 I have a flashback of my lost youth.
 Déjà vu all over again.
 Hollywood was quickly making me feel old.
 I have to work in the morning.
 Better than skipping class and working at the Lampoon.
 Maybe.

 Soon Dave slows down and is sitting on the bus bench in front of Oki Dog.
 He is a light-weight.
-A few minutes later, I look over and he’s fallen into the gutter.
+A few minutes later, I look over and he has fallen into the gutter.
 What a cliché, except a bus is bearing down on him.
 I jump up and pull him to the curb.
 He barely wakes up.
 We throw into the back of Tony’s Datsun and drive him home.
 He lives in an apartment in East Hollywood.
 His mother yells at him in Spanish.
 I try to catch the colloquial expressions for future use, but they are Ecuadorian.
 I have no frame of reference for their swear words.
 We get thanked for our trouble.
-As we walk away, I hear her continue to yell at Dave, the degenerate.
+As we walk away, I hear her continue to yell at Dave, the degenerate 15-year-old.

 We go back to Doug’s.
 I take Joey’s old room, despite the overdose memories.
 There are two twin beds.
 Tony says he’ll stay with me if I promise not to wake him when I go to work.
 Jimmy follows us, moving the twin beds together to make a double, capable of fitting three skinny-assed teens.
 No one professes horniness.
 It takes me awhile to adjust to being the meat in our cuddle sandwich.
 Every time I move, both of them have to readjust.
 I try to remember when was the last time I slept alone.